OpenCTI-Platform/docs/docs/usage/automation.md

 #### Match knowledge

-Will allow you to continue only if some specific conditions are met.
+It will allow you to continue only if some specific conditions are met.

 ##### Specifities of the component
 **Routes:**